-Now the first term inside of the integral is an even function in $t$, so to simplify it we need to subtract the equations for $t$ and $-t$, obtaining: \\ Let's call the function on the right-hand side of the equation $g(r,t)$.
+Now the first term within the integral is an even function in $t$, so to simplify it the equations for $t$ and $-t$ can be subtracted, giving, \\ Let the function on the right-hand side of the equation be $g(r,t)$.
 After this transformation, any $r$ satisfies $g(r,0)=0$, whereas the roots of $f(r,0)=2(r-1)$ are still the positive odd integers $r$.
-This means that when $t=0$, these transformations have introduced the positive odd integers $r$ as new zeros of the system, which weren't there before.
+This means that when $t=0$, these transformations have introduced the positive odd integers $r$ as new zeros of the system, which were not there before.